abey79/abey79.github.io/content/articles/first-post.md

 <!--more-->

-Lately, I've been meaning to document some of my personal projects and endeavours, and realised that I lacked an appropriate outlet.
-I figured this would be great occasion to test [Hugo](https://gohugo.io) and [GitHub Pages](https://pages.github.com), so here we are!
+Lately, I've been meaning to document some of my personal projects and endeavours, and realised that I lacked a suitable outlet.
+I figured this would be a great occasion to test [Hugo](https://gohugo.io) and [GitHub Pages](https://pages.github.com), so here we are!

 This is what might ramble about in the future: